gpian/pINK/README.md

 pINK
 ========

 Print 'polaroid' style Instagram posts by hashtag.
 Intended to run on the Raspberry PI.
+Prototyped on a Mac.